ClementBobin/obsidian/administra/management/Pert Diagram vs. Gantt Chart.md

 #### Advantages:

+> [!tip] PERT is ideal for projects with unpredictable timelines and interdependent tasks.

 - **Accounts for Uncertainty:** PERT considers three time estimates for each task, which helps project managers account for uncertainty in task durations and project completion times.

 - **Critical Path Analysis:** PERT identifies the critical path, allowing project managers to focus on the most crucial tasks that determine the project's minimum duration.